Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Introduction

 \textbf{Hierarchical organization.} Humans minimize planning costs by representing spaces hierarchically -- based on visible spatial boundaries~\citep{kosslyn1974cognitive}, geography~\citep{stevens1978distortions}, or otherwise interpreting spaces as composed of sub-regions~\citep{hirtle1985evidence}.
 Hierarchical spatial organisation is evident in a tendency to plan paths between regions, before planning sub-paths within each region~\citep{bailenson2000initial,newcombe1999misestimations,wiener2003fine,wang2003human,balaguer2016neural}, and in increased reaction times when switching between hierarchy levels during plan execution~\citep{balaguer2016neural,kryven2021adventures}.
 Hierarchical state-spaces in non-spatial planning domains include drawing~\citep{tian2020learning} inverse inference~\citep{shuadventures}, and reasoning about topology~\citep{tomov2020discovery}.

-Hierarchical representations in AI are often expressed as options -- a hierarchical grouping of actions frequently performed together~\citep{sutton1999between}.
-Assuming that a novel Markov Decision Processes (MDP) is sampled from a family of similar MDPs, its rewards can be learned as hierarchically derived from a parent distribution shared by the MDP family~\citep{wilson2012transfer}. \cite{singh2012predictive} proposed a computational framework for learning efficient state-space representations by recognizing which sequences of actions lead to identical observations -- for example, grouping together paths that lead to observing the same landmark.
+Hierarchical representations in AI and specifically in Reinforcement Learning can be expressed as options -- a hierarchical grouping of actions frequently performed together~\citep{sutton1999between}.
+Assuming a novel Markov Decision Processes (MDP) is sampled from a family of similar MDPs, its rewards can be learned as derived from a parent distribution shared by the MDP family~\citep{wilson2012transfer}. \cite{singh2012predictive} proposed a computational framework for learning efficient state-space representations by recognizing which sequences of actions lead to identical observations -- for example, grouping together paths that lead to observing the same landmark.
 A principle of grouping game-board states based on rotation and reflection symmetries has been used to optimize state-space representations in the game of Go~\citep{silver2017mastering}.

 \textbf{Shared reference frames.} From young children to hunter-gatherers, humans spontaneously organize sensory precepts into patterns~\citep{pitt2021spatial}, and use them to generalize between tasks~\citep{tian2020learning,lake2020people,Schulz432534}.
-Generalization and transfer learning in spatial domains include phenomena such as mirror-invariant neural scene representations~\citep{dilks2011mirror}, and reusing of reference frames across similar environments~\citep{marchette2014anchoring}.
-Shared reference frames may occur in other mammals as well, as suggested by evidence of rodents reusing grid-cell maps between similar parts of environments~\citep{derdikman2009fragmentation,carpenter2015grid}.
-However, these studies have neither studied the process of discovering structural patterns during spatial exploration, nor considered formal quantitative models of how structured map knowledge may be built and reused.
+Generalization and transfer learning in spatial domains include mirror-invariant neural scene representations~\citep{dilks2011mirror}, and reusing of reference frames across similar environments~\citep{marchette2014anchoring}.
+Shared reference frames may occur in other mammals as well, as suggested by evidence of rodents reusing grid-cell maps between similar parts of an environments~\citep{derdikman2009fragmentation,carpenter2015grid}.
+A recent computational framework for clustering space by fragmenting neural representations at locations of high surprisal during online exploration shows how such submaps might form \citep{Klukas21}.
+However, these studies have not considered how submaps may be recombined and reused to efficiently forage in novel spaces.